Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 1.3 Perks

-Based on skill proficiencies, characters can acquire perks after leveling up (see [Experience Levels](#1.5-Experience-Levels)) that serve as an expansion of their overall abilities.
+Based on skill proficiencies, characters can acquire perks after leveling up (see [1.5 Experience Levels](#1.5-Experience-Levels)) that serve as an expansion of their overall abilities.
 Each perk falls under a specific skill and will require a minimum level in that skill to acquire.
 As such, perks give characters a way to accentuate their strengths in ways that compliment their play style.